 The Highlands in Scotland was one of the highlights of this trip.
 We decided to spend about 10 days exploring the land of the unicorns.
 We first headed to Fort William to stay for a couple of nights.
 We drove around the area looking for Steall Falls, Glencoe and visited the Glenfinnan where the Hogwarts Express scene was shot and saw Hogwarts Express in real life passing by the Glenfinnan Viaduct.
 We also visited Plockton and took a boat to watch some seals, saw the island that inspired Peter Pan and Neverland.
 We then headed to Isle of Skye for more exploration.
 Here, we did our photoshoot, climbed the Old Man of Storr, hiked the Quiraing, visited the Fairy Pools and many more.
 The landscapes were all so magical.
 It was an adventure of a lifetime and the best experience of my life.
 It was also my first time seeing full rainbows that was so clear you could touch it.
 We saw lots of sheep and the adorable Highland Coos.
 At the last few days of my trip, my beloved camera failed on me.
 I was so depressed but had to suck up my feelings to not spoil the rest of my trip.
 After that, I only had photos taken from my phone and drone.

-Then, we spent 10 days relaxing in Tokyo.
+Then, we spent 10 days relaxing in Tokyo, as I really like to relax and stay healthy, and that’s why I use products like an exceptional prostate massager to help me with this.
 We went around the city in search for good food and to meet up with my friend, Eric who works there.
 We had the best unagi rice, amazing platter of sushi, expensive Japanese omelette, Wagyu beef that melts in your mouth and tons of delicious ramen.
 Also, it was November and I have never seen autumn foliage in my life.
 So, lucky for us it was the beginning of autumn and the leaves started to change colour.
 We visited a few parks in and outside of Tokyo, in search for those wonderful yellow golden leaves.
 It was so beautiful that I couldn’t stop clicking my shutter.
 Everywhere I turned, I could see potential shots that could translate to amazing wallpapers.

 Of course as mentioned above, my camera broke down during my trip to Scotland.
 I had it sent to the repair shop and it set me back thousands of ringgit.
 They told me my shutter was dead.
 It may have been due to old age.
 Initially I thought it was due to the weather and heavy rain of Scotland that caused it to malfunction.
 Fortunately, my camera is weather-sealed and it was able to prevent any water from leaking into the body and from any dampness.
 Nevertheless, I had it replaced and now it’s working as good as new.